intel/llm-on-ray/README.md

 If deploying a ray cluster on multiple nodes, please download the workflow repository on each node.
 More information about ray cluster, please refer to https://www.ray.io/

 ### Run Workflow
+#### Prepare Dataset

+Now, the workflow supports two types of datasets.

+The first is plain text data similar to [wikitext](https://huggingface.co/datasets/wikitext).
+This type of data is used for finetuning in non-prompt mode and this type of data is characterized by containing `text` field.
+All the text under the `text` field will be directly used as finetuning data.
+Since most of the samples in these dataset are of different lengths, we provide switch named `group` to control whether to splice the data into the same length.

+The second is instruction fintuning dataset similar to [databricks/databricks-dolly-15k](https://huggingface.co/datasets/databricks/databricks-dolly-15k).
+This type of data is used for finetuning in prompt mode and this type of data is characterized by containing `instruction` `context` and `response` fields where `instruction` and `response` are required fields and `response` is an optional field.
+In the data preprocessing stage, the three fields will be concatenated to the corresponding format according to [dolly](https://github.com/databrickslabs/dolly/blob/master/training/trainer.py#LL93).

+The meaning of the above three columns:
++ Instruction Column: The column in the dataset is the user input, such as a question or a command.
++ Context Column: This column is other information used by instruction, such as the options used in the question and so on.
+It can be empty.
++ Response: The column in the dataset containing the expected output.

+Therefore, if the your data meets the above two formats, you can use the data by configuring the local data path or huggingface dataset.
+If not, please refer to the following **Adopt to your dataset**.

 #### Finetune
 Once the prerequisits have been met, use the following commands to run the workflow:
 ```bash